bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:03 PM CT, March 11</p>
+<p class="updated_time"> Latest data: 10:38 PM CT, March 11</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 70°, which is 7° *colder* than yesterday.
-Tomorrow is expected to be 25° *colder* than today.
+Tomorrow is expected to be 24° *colder* than today.

 Currently:

-- 37°
+- 35°
-- Overcast
+- Mostly Cloudy
-- 85% humidity
+- 84% humidity
-- 11 mph wind
+- 8 mph wind
-- 100% cloud cover
+- 64% cloud cover
 - 33 AQI 🟩
 - 0.8 inches of rain in the past 24 hours